radajo2/practice-tdd-parking-lot-2021-8-1-15-16-40-779/test cases.md

     Given a parking lot without any position, and a car
     When park the car
     Then return nothing with error message "No available position."

+# Story 3
+[] Case1
+    Given a parking lot, a car, and standard parking boy
+    When park the car
+    Then return a parking ticket.

+[] Case2
+    Given a parking lot, a parked car, a correct ticket, and standard parking boy
+    When fetch the car
+    Then return car

+[] Case3
+    Given a parking lot, two parked cars, two parking tickets, and standard parking boy When fetch twice
+    Then return the right car

+[] Case4
+    Given a parking lot, unrecognized ticket, and standard parking boy
+    When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[] Case5
+    Given a parking lot, a used ticket, and standard parking boy
+    When fetch the car
+    Then return nothing with error message "Unrecognized parking ticket."

+[] Case6
+    Given a parking lot without any position, a car, and standard parking boy
+    When park the car
+    Then return nothing with error message "No available position."